SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Core System
   1. Integration of Whisper as local voice recognition engine
+  2. Startup Profile function for on-track coaching

 #### Plugins
   1. Make the post-pitstop position prediction available in the "Session State.json" file
+  2. Make next corner instructions of the Driving Coach available in the "Session State.json" file

 #### Assistants
   1. Controller action and voice command to enable/disable data collection
   2. Better answers by the Strategist, when a pitstop cannot be recommended
   3. Simple on-track coaching mode for the Driving Coach **without** a connected LLM.
-  4. Direct critics by the Coach for the last section during on-track coaching
+  4. Direct critics by the Coach for the last section during on-track coaching (needs real time telemetry)
+  5. Integrate support for LAMs

 #### Session Database
   1. Active validation of value ranges in settings definitions